jdfwsp/course_work/README.md

 * Headquartered in Fort Worth, Texas

-* The founder learned the importance of agriculture worldwide during his military career but faced barriers when he looked for a way to support small farmers through investment.
-His idea was to facilitate the kind of investment he wanted to participate in, making it accessible to more people.
+* The founder developed an appreciation for agriculture by seeing how it was impacted by war during his military career.
+He wanted to support local farms and ranches but learned how difficult it is for individuals when he looked for investment oppotunites.
+His idea was to facilitate the kind of investment he wanted to participate in, making it accessible to more farmers, ranchers and investors.

 * How is the company funded?
 How much funding have they received?